HMX (HMX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 HMX Historical Price

-According to the latest data gathered on HMX live price page, the current price of HMX is 0.558755USD.
-The circulating supply of HMX(HMX) is 3.98M HMX , giving it a market capitalization of $2.23M.
+According to the latest data gathered on HMX live price page, the current price of HMX is 0.44535USD.
+The circulating supply of HMX(HMX) is 4.02M HMX , giving it a market capitalization of $1.79M.

 The HMX Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of HMX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.